supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

    ```

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-   - If you receive a success message, you can proceed to the next task.
+> - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
-   - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-   - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
-We are available 24/7 to help you out.
+> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help

 <validation step="123bacf9-5c15-4067-8dd3-9f0a4e3be107" />